variantstudios/frontrangefirerescue.co/pages/employment/Reserve-Hiring/index-copy-2.md

 ---
 layout: page
-title: Employment
+title: Reserve Hiring
-permalink: /employment/
+permalink: /employment/reservehiring
 ---

 #### **Front Range Fire Rescue is looking for RESERVE FIREFIGHTERS!**

 With an ever-expanding demand for emergency services, we depend on our Reserve Firefighters to supplement our career staffing.

-#### FRONT RANGE FIRE RESCUE’S CURRENT REQUIREMENTS TO APPLY&nbsp; INCLUDE THE FOLLOWING:
+#### FRONT RANGE FIRE RESCUE’S CURRENT REQUIREMENTS TO APPLY  INCLUDE THE FOLLOWING:

 * Be at least 18 years of age
 * Must have a High School Diploma/GED equivalent